Start of the project ZOE - Zoonoses Emergence across Degraded and Restored Forest Ecosystems.

 Details:

-Team members at University of Vienna
+Project management at the University of Vienna

 Univ.-Prof. Dr. Kerstin Krellenberg